-A very good value waterproof, washable coat can be purchased through the school and this is available in children and adult sizes.
+A very good value waterproof, washable coat can be purchased through Ballet Hoo and this is available in children and adult sizes.

-We are part of the Godalming confederation of schools and we work together on various projects to benefit all the children of Godalming.
+We are part of the Godalming confederation of schools, now called the GLP: Godalming Learning Partnership and we work together on various projects to benefit all the children of Godalming.
 More details can be found at www.godalmingconfederation.org.uk.